 - Next, we'll embroider the mouth.

-- I used a chain stitch, but you can use any line stitch.
+- I started stitching across the top of the mouth and used a chain stitch, but you can use any line stitch.
 I stitched around the outside of the contrast area (was the heel of the sock).

 - Then I stitched across the center to reflect the mouth opening.

-- For the mouth, I did pin it in place before whip stitching to the face.
+- For the mouth of the monkey, I pinned it in place before whip stitching to the face.
 Add a little bit of the poly fill.
 Begin sewing and add more poly fill as you go along.
 When the mouth is almost all attached, but you still have a little opening, add a little more to fill it out.
 Stitch the opening closed and tie off your thread.

 - The monkey is all sewn together!